 What causes LGS?

-There are many causes of LGS.
-LGS is not anyone’s fault.
-It is highly unlikely anyone can prevent the condition.
-In most but not all cases, a cause can be found.
-Finding it can take extensive testing.
-In some cases, more than one cause is found.

-- Infection during pregnancy

-What causes LGS?

 There are many causes of seizures that can evolve into LGS.
 While we don’t know why seizures evolve into LGS, we do know that finding the cause of seizures requires extensive testing.
 In some cases, more than one cause is found.

 - Infection during pregnancy